ETHZ-INS/BehaviorFlow/README.md

 ### statiatical two group comparisons and Behavior Flow Analysis

-What we were plotting before were average metrics that do not take any variability into consideration, so we have to be careful to not over-interpret the results without running proper statistical analyses on it.
-Luckily there is a function that will run all sorts two-group comparisons with appropriate multi testing corrections with a single
+The previous plots showed average metrics that didn’t take variability into consideration, so we have to be careful not to over-interpret the results without running proper statistical analyses.
+Fortunately, there’s a function that can run all two-group comparisons with appropriate multi-testing corrections for cluster and transition occurences, as well as a Behavior Flow Analysis (BFA) which hollistically tests for a group difference across all transitions using a single command:
-command:

 ``` r
 US <- TwoGroupAnalysis(US, group = US$meta$Condition)